RehabEngGroup/MOtoNMS/src/DataProcessing/readme.txt

 -

-C3D files must be converted in .mat with C3D2MAT.m - C3D2MAT - before running Data Processing step
+C3D files must be converted in .mat with C3D2MAT.m - C3D2MAT_btk or C3D2MAT_c3dserver - before running Data Processing step
 -
 acquisition.xml file is required and can be generated with mainAquisitionInterface.m - AcquisitionInterface -